-Dr. Neal Nathanson is the founding Associate Dean for Global Health Programs, University of Pennsylvania School of Medicine and served in this role from 2003 through 2014.
+Dr. Neal Nathanson is the founding Associate Dean for The Center for Global Health, University of Pennsylvania School of Medicine and served in this role from 2003 through 2014.
 His global public health legacy continues through the Neal Nathanson Fellowship in Global Public Health.
 Among his special interests are the epidemiology and eradication of poliomyelitis, the control of the HIV/AIDS pandemic and the development of an AIDS vaccine.
 He currently serves on a number of national and international panels that guide research and policies in these areas.
 Also, he is active in national organizations that guide education and training in global health.